 - Release Date

 Trying to pinpoint the precise film on which the Thin Man series went on autopilot and became simply more of the same opens up a debate.
 Certainly, you could argue that the series had been on autopilot since its inception—that the same formula exists in each film, beginning with the original and continuing through both its first sequel, After the Thin Man, and second, Another Thin Man, and so on, until the last entry in 1947.
 After all, each of the six pictures in the franchise features the same components: witty verbal sparring between “retired” detective Nick Charles and his wife Nora, comic asides with their dog Asta or child Nicky, a labyrinthine murder mystery, and a grandstanding resolution wherein all suspects are gathered for the Big Reveal.
-The only difference in each are the specifics of the case at hand, whereas Nick and Nora remain their ever-charming selves, a reliable constant.
+The only difference in each is the specifics of the case at hand, whereas Nick and Nora remain their ever-charming selves, a reliable constant.
 Many might accuse the third sequel Shadow of the Thin Man of feeling like an obligatory continuation, but the proceedings are no less delightful, funny, or suspenseful than the sequels before it.

 Author Dashiell Hammett had sold his Thin Man rights to MGM by 1937, which meant the studio could hire a writer less jealously devoted to his characters (and also less drunk) than Hammett, who provided the stories for the first three entries.
 Also departing from the franchise were the Hacketts, the husband-and-wife writing team responsible for the first three screenplays.
 In their place were Harry Kurnitz and Irving Brecher.
 Kurnitz, like Hammett, wrote pulp-fiction mysteries, but wasn’t nearly as successful; after arriving in Hollywood in 1938, he adapted his own stories into screenplays and also wrote I Love You, Again (1940) for a Powell and Loy programmer.
 In the decades to come, Kurnitz would adapt A Shot in the Dark (1964) and penned How to Steal a Million (1966), and he earned a reputation as a “court jester” among directors such as Billy Wilder and John Huston.
 Brecher was most famous for writing gags for big-name talent like Milton Berle, Mervyn LeRoy, the Marx Brothers, and for some comic contributions to The Wizard of Oz (1939).
 Working from a loose storyline by Elliot Paul, Kurnitz and Brecher were guided by producer Hunt Stromberg, and they embedded hilarious gags throughout.
 But not everyone was laughing.